conduktor/conduktor-docs/docs/gateway/concepts/06-Interceptors-and-plugins/01-Plugins.md

     ...
 ]
 ```
+## Configuring a plugin

 We can deploy a `Plugin` instance by configuring it.
 The `Plugin` configuration can choose which `Interceptor` will be applied.
-For instance the `AuditPlugin` generate a bunch of log when some requests are received by the Gateway.
+For instance the `AuditPlugin` generates a bunch of logs when some requests are received by the Gateway.
-If we want to generate log only on Topic creation we can deployed the `AuditPlugin` with the following configuration:
+If we want to generate logs only on Topic creation we can deploy the `AuditPlugin` with the following configuration:

 ```json
 {
     "apiKeys": ["CREATE_TOPICS"]
 }
 ```

-Then, the `AuditPlugin` will applied only the Interceptor related to `CREATE_TOPICS` api key.
+Then, the `AuditPlugin` will be applied only the Interceptor related to `CREATE_TOPICS` api key.

+### Example

 Here we created a new interceptor `myOwnInterceptor` by deploying an instance of `CreateTopicPolicyPlugin`.
 We configured it to limit the replication & topic number when creating a topic:
 ```bash